cdmill/Fridge/README.md

 ---

-**Fridge** brings a _quick access, read later_ (QARL) implementation to the macOS menu bar.
+Fridge brings a _quick access, read later_ (QARL) implementation to the macOS menu bar.
 It maintains the functionality of storing files on the desktop, but without the visual clutter.

-Files can be stored for quick access from the menubar, with a maximum of 4 slots available to keep the workflow focused.
+As of version `1.1`, a maximum of 4 file slots are available.
+This is enforced to keep the workflow focused, but a possible future feature could be _file groups_ which would provide more file slots while providing some form of organization.

 ## Downloading FRIDGE